 Before you can begin business with the government your business must obtain the proper certifications.
 The Federal government sets aside certain contract bid opportunities exclusively for small businesses.
 In order to compete for these contracts, you must first register as a vendor with the government.

-As part of the registration process, you will be required to enter information about your company in the Central Contractor Registration (CCR) database.
-In the CCR, you may self-certify yourself as a small business, but you must meet the Federal government’s definition of a small business.
+As part of the registration process, you will be required to enter information about your company in the System of Awards Management (SAMS) database.
+In SAMS, you may self-certify yourself as a small business, but you must meet the Federal government’s definition of a small business.

 Steps to Registering as a Federal Contractor